 If a medical examiner has been appointed in their locality, doctors may wish to discuss the cause of death with them in the first instance, which may resolve any uncertainty about the cause of death.

-Where a medical examiner has not yet been appointed or where the uncertainty is unresolved, doctors may wish to avoid delay by reporting a death informally to the coroner and seeking advice on whether it is appropriate to issue a death certificate.
+Where a medical examiner has not yet been appointed or where the uncertainty is unresolved, doctors may wish to avoid delay by reporting a death informally to the coroner and seeking advice on whether it's appropriate to issue a death certificate.
 While the coroner can't give you authority to sign a death certificate, they may be able to explain whether a certificate completed in the way you think most appropriate might allow registration.

 This page was correct at publication on 26/07/2022.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.